SECTION 9: FOREIGN FREEHOLD CONDOMINIUMS EXPLAINED: COMPLETE GUIDE

 Finally, if the condo is sold, the BVI company must pay corporate tax in Thailand on any capital gain.
 If the purpose of the company is purely ease of inheritance, this last tax liability can often be avoided by simply transferring ownership of the company instead of the condo itself.

 When the property is ultimately sold, however many years in the future that may be, the freehold title will be transferred away from the BVI company.
-At that point, the ultimate seller (the final owner of the company) will have to pay income tax based on the total capital gains earned on the property since its original purchase, which can be significant for long-term foreign freehold property ownership in Phuket investments.
+At that point, the ultimate seller (the final owner of the company) will have to pay income tax based on the total capital gains earned on the property since its original purchase, which can be significant for long-term property ownership in Phuket.

 Condotels and Hotel-Licensed Condominiums in Phuket